tonyfettes/fcitx5.nvim/README.md

 ```

 Then, check if Wayland Input method frontend is disabled in Fcitx5
-configuration, if your terminal support that.
-Otherwise, your terminal will
+configuration, if your terminal/GUI support that.
+Otherwise, your terminal/GUI
-capture your keystrokes and sent them to Fcitx5 instead of Neovim.
+will capture your keystrokes and sent them to Fcitx5 instead of Neovim.

 ## Setup